 The overarching learning outcomes for this program of study were developed to meet the Department of Elementary and Secondary Education (ESE) standards, by the National Association of Schools of Art and Design (NASAD), and the National Art Education Association (NAEA).

-- Read and analyze literature in the field of art education
+- Read and analyze literature in the field of art education and related fields

 - Align curriculum and meaningful assessment to the needs of K-12 learners